scribe-security/docs/docs/valint/policies.md

 </details>

-## Git Owner module
+## Git Owner rule

-The Git Owner module enforces a set of requirements on the identity editing files on git repositories.
+The Git Owner rule enforces a set of requirements on the identity editing files on git repositories.

-* Verifiable owners: enforce Commit signature for a set of files, as specified by the `signed-commit` field in the module input.
+* Verifiable owners: enforce Commit signature for a set of files, as specified by the `signed-commit` field in the rule input.
-* File owners: enforce the Committer identity for a set of files, as specified by the `user` field in the module input.
+* File owners: enforce the Committer identity for a set of files, as specified by the `user` field in the rule input.

 > NOTICE: We currently do not verify the commit signature as it requires the public key of all the signatures keys.

-> NOTICE: Module only enforces file requirement on the LATEST commit not the entire chain.
+> NOTICE: Rule only enforces file requirement on the LATEST commit not the entire chain.

 ### Evidence requirements

-Module requires a populated CycloneDX SBOM with commit, file and relations.
+Rule requires a populated CycloneDX SBOM with commit, file and relations.
-Module supports both signed and unsigned forms of CycloneDX evidence.
+Rule supports both signed and unsigned forms of CycloneDX evidence.

 * `--components` must include the following groups `commits`,`files`, `dep` (optionally include, `packages`).
 * `-o`, `--format` must be either `statement-cyclonedx-json` or `attest-cyclonedx-json`.